Tyrn/wei/the-insider-en.typ

 bribe money.

-     Again,  the Nobel Prize time approaches,  and the information  agencies are  making  two  announcements  -  that the famous Weian poet  Khanadar  is nominated for a literature Nobel Prize and that Khanadar well-nigh cut  down a representative of a civilized nation right in a court.
+     Again,  the Nobel Prize time approaches,  and the information  agencies are  making  two  announcements---that the famous Weian poet  Khanadar  is nominated for a literature Nobel Prize and that Khanadar well-nigh cut  down a representative of a civilized nation right in a court.